mrzv/dionysus/bindings/python/pybind11/docs/advanced/misc.rst

 back into Python.

 When writing C++ code that is called from other C++ code, if that code accesses Python state, it must explicitly acquire and release the GIL.
+A separate document on deadlocks [#f8]_ elaborates on a particularly subtle interaction with C++'s block-scope static variable initializer guard mutexes.

+.. [#f8] See docs/advanced/deadlock.md

 The classes :class:`gil_scoped_release` and :class:`gil_scoped_acquire` can be used to acquire and release the global interpreter lock in the body of a C++